BurnBabyBurn71/PWYW_Faucet/README.md

 ##Usage
  - Create a folder in the templates folder of Faucet in a Box (the name of the folder will be the title of the template)
- - Move contents of this repository to the folder you have create
+ - Move contents of this repository to the folder you have created
  - Apply the template to the site in the admin page